nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/01_Business_Processes_Business_Systems/README.md

 Today, most IT systems are not only embedded in a business environment, but are also connected with other IT systems.
 Thus, every new IT system has to fit not into one, but two different target environments:

- * Integration on the business-process level: Each IT system has to be assigned the activities of a business process in a way that enables correct and efficient execution of the entire business process with all involved components.
+ * <b>Integration on the business-process level</b>: Each IT system has to be assigned the activities of a business process in a way that enables correct and efficient execution of the entire business process with all involved components.
- * Integration at the IT-system level: Communication with other IT systems involved in the business process has to go smoothly.
+ * <b>Integration at the IT-system level</b>: Communication with other IT systems involved in the business process has to go smoothly.
 This requires semantically and technically perfect interfaces.
-Integration on the IT-system level will be discussed in Modeling for System Integration.
+Integration on the IT-system level will be discussed in <b>Modeling for System Integration</b>.

 ![Business_2](images/Business_2.jpg)